JeanMichel3000/ada-template-website/project.md

-# Correlations democracy index x mobility drop
+# Is there a link between the stricness of the lockdown and the democracy index ?

-As shown in the previous clustering, the democracy index seems to have an impact on the response of a country to the pandemics.
+As studied in the previous clustering, the democracy index seems to have an impact on the response of a country to the pandemics.
 Let us investigate more on this possible link.
 Using the data coming from the Apple mobility report, one can plot the decrease in walking mobility with respect to the democracy index, each point representing a country.
-The drop in walking mobility is evaluated as the two highest weeks before lockdown vs. the two lowest weeks (i.e. the peak of the restrictions).
+The drop in walking mobility is evaluated by comparing the two highest weeks before lockdown vs. the two lowest weeks (i.e. the peak of the restrictions).

 <html>